miguelsimon/miguelsimon.github.io/_posts/2016-10-15-solving-a-simple-decision-problem-1.md

 ---
 layout: post
 comments: true
-title: "Solving a simple decision problem part 1"
+title: "Solving a simple decision problem 1: value iteration"
 meta: "A tutorial walkthrough on using value iteration to solve a simple Markov decision process in python."
 date: 2016-10-15
+tags: [reinforcement_learning]
 ---

-## Solving a simple decision problem with value iteration

 This is the first in a series of posts solving a toy decision problem using different techniques, as I'm in the process of learning about them. **There may be conceptual and implementation mistakes**, so take everything you read here with a sack of salt, and please leave a comment if you spot a mistake.